THE FUTURE OF CAR OWNERSHIP

-I-PACE has a range of 480km (298miles) on the WLTP cycle*.
+I‑PACE has a range of 470km (292 miles) on the WLTP cycle*.
 This is enabled through its high tech lithium-ion battery which has a capacity of 90kWh.
 Next generation electric car technology and our passion for design combine to deliver a zero tailpipe emissions vehicle that remains unmistakably Jaguar. *WLTP (Worldwide harmonised Light vehicle Test Procedure) is the new process that has been phased in from 2017, which measures fuel, energy consumption, range and emissions in passenger vehicles in Europe.
 This is designed to provide figures closer to real-world driving behaviour.
 It tests vehicles with optional equipment and with a more demanding test procedure and driving profile.

 Heating and air conditioning systems use energy and this can reduce range.